Markey Researcher Directory

 Arch Biochem Biophys.
 2016 Apr 1;595:54-60.

-- Miriyala S, Thippakorn C, Chaiswing L, Xu Y, Noel T, Tovmasyan A, Batinic-Haberle I, Vander Kooi CW, Chi W, Latif AA, Panchatcharam M, Prachayasittikul V, Allan Butterfield D, Vore M, Moscow J, St Clair DK.
+- Miriyala S, Thippakorn C, Chaiswing L, Xu Y, Noel T, Tovmasyan A, Batinic-Haberle I, Vander Kooi CW, Chi W, Latif AA, Panchatcharam M, Prachayasittikul V, Butterfield DA, Vore M, Moscow J, St Clair DK.

 Novel role of 4-hydroxy-2-nonenal in AIFm2-mediated mitochondrial stress signaling.